 Differences of ionic concentrations across lipid bilayers are some of the primary energetic driving forces for cellular electrophysiology.
 While macroscopic models of asymmetric ionic solutions are well-developed, their connection to ion, water, and lipid interactions at the atomic scale are much more poorly understood.
 In this study, we used molecular dynamics to examine a system of two chambers of equal ionic strength, but differing amounts of NaCl and KCl, separated by a lipid bilayer.
 Our expectation was that the net electrostatic potential difference between the two chambers should be small or zero.
 Contrary to our expectation, a large potential difference (-70 mV) slowly evolved across the two water chambers over the course of our 172-ns simulation.
-This potential primarily originated from strong Na(+) binding to the carbonyls of the phosphatidylcholine lipids.
+This potential primarily originated from strong Na+ binding to the carbonyls of the phosphatidylcholine lipids.
 This ion adsorption also led to significant structural and mechanical changes in the lipid bilayer.
-We discuss this surprising result in the context of indirect experimental evidence for Na(+) interaction with bilayers as well as potential caveats in current biomembrane simulation methodology, including force-field parameters and finite size effects. © 2008 by the Biophysical Society.
+We discuss this surprising result in the context of indirect experimental evidence for Na+ interaction with bilayers as well as potential caveats in current biomembrane simulation methodology, including force-field parameters and finite size effects. © 2008 by the Biophysical Society.